w3f/polkadot-wiki/docs/learn/learn-transactions.md

 ## Pallets and Extrinsics

-{{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }} is built using [Substrate](https://substrate.io/), a modular framework to efficiently build blockchains.
+Polkadot is built using [Substrate](https://substrate.io/), a modular framework to efficiently build blockchains.
 Substrate's FRAME development environment provides modules called pallets and support libraries that you can use, modify, and extend to build the runtime logic to suit the needs of your blockchain.
-You can explore Substrate's FRAME pallets on
-[this dedicated page](https://docs.substrate.io/reference/frame-pallets/).
+You can explore Substrate's FRAME pallets on [this dedicated page](https://docs.substrate.io/reference/frame-pallets/).

 Within each functional **pallet** on the blockchain, one can **call** its functions and execute them